 “The lesson from other East Asian countries is that once the birth rate declines, it’s hard to get back up… China’s going to have to get used to a continuous drag on growth from shrinking employment,” Julian Evans-Pritchard, an economist at Capital Economics, said to MarketWatch.
 According to estimates by Capital Economics, population changes will cut off half a percentage point from China’s GDP every year until 2030.

-To boost birth rates, some scholars in China are suggesting that the country accept a more tolerant view of out-of-wedlock births.
+To boost the Chinese birth rate, some scholars in China are suggesting that the country accept a more tolerant view of out-of-wedlock births.
 However, Wendy Wang, Director of research for the Institute for Family Studies in the U.S., believes that this would be a wrong approach.
 Instead of out-of-wedlock births, Wendy wants the Chinese regime to make married life appealing.

 Wendy warns that promoting single parenthood will end up worsening the problem.
 “Even in the U.S., married women end up having more children than their unmarried peers.
 In fact, the fertility rate among single women is lower than it is among married women in the U.S. While, on average, married women in America are expected to have more than two children during her lifetime, never-married women are estimated to have only one child,” according to South China Morning Post.

 Research suggests that communities with lots of single parents in the U.S. often have high rates of incarceration and low rates of economic mobility.
-Wendy points out that China will be better off prioritizing its Confucian heritage of stable families to boost birth rates rather than blindly adopting the West’s failed experiment with single parenthood.
+Wendy points out that China will be better off prioritizing its Confucian heritage of stable families to boost the Chinese birth rate rather than blindly adopting the West’s failed experiment with single parenthood.